 ✅Find OS version with Command Line for Windows

-Finding OS Version and Service Pack number from CMD is not difficult.
-As we mentioned, the “ver” command displays the OS version.
-The following is the example of that:
+To find Windows 10 version and Service Pack number from CMD is not difficult.
+As we mentioned, the “ver” command displays help to find Windows 10 version.
+Go to the Command Prompt and type the following command:

 However, you usually require other pieces of important info as well, such as the service pack number.